 But what to do?
 How to make a difference?
 We came up with a WILD idea!

 So as you may remember from our last few blogs, we’ve been working on bracelets made from used guitar strings donated by guitar Jerry Horton from super group Papa Roach.
-Jerry was kind enough to send his strings after we chatted with him on Twitter, and so far we’ve used about half of them!
+Jerry was kind enough to send his strings after we chatted with him on Twitter, and we’ve finally been able to use them all!
 We’ve sent bracelets as far away as Russia and Poland!

-We did four ‘lots’ of strings prior to Christmas, and will do the remainder now in 2016 but wanted to give a bit of a progress report – so far a whopping $415 dollars!
+We did four ‘lots’ of strings and raised a whopping $415 dollars!
 Even more whopping is the list of things we’ve been able to ‘purchase’ from World Vision’s gift catalog!
 They are:

 - supply a classroom (twice)